For $1,800, we sell used or repaired, improved, warrantied ZF 5HP-24A transmissions for the Audi Quattro with the 4.2 V8:

 - If you continue driving, the car can pick up speed gradually and eventually go as fast as you need it to, at highway speeds

-Park, reverse and neutral work fine.
-It’s just going forward that’s misbehaving.
+Park, reverse and neutral work fine, but forward gears are misbehaving.
 You turn the car off, then start it again.
-The problem appears to have been fixed, going by the display.
+The problem then appears to have been fixed, going by the display.
 You try to move forward, and the same thing happens, every time.

 The Bad News

 This is a classic failure pattern for this type of transmission after 15 years or so.
 The pressure regulator in the valve body has worn out slightly, just enough to not contain the pressure perfectly all the time.
 Eventually, a pressure spike slips past it, and blows out the rim of the “A” clutch drum.

 This causes the first three forward gears to be unavailable since they all mechanically depend on that clutch.
 The transmission reverts to 4th gear, by essentially locking the entire rotating assembly together as one unit to create a direct 1:1 ratio, which is what 4th gear is.